 Gluten Free Fish and Chips ft.
 Skinny Lager

-**3 massive reasons why I wanted to create this gluten free fish and chips recipe:**
+Why I created this gluten free fish and chips recipe

-(1) All the fish and chip shops around me are currently closed and to be honest, it’s a nightmare to get a gluten free version anyway (unless you’re happy with a random Tuesday night takeaway?!)
+(1) All the fish and chip shops around were closed in lockdown and to be honest, it’s a nightmare to get a gluten free version anyway (unless you’re happy with a random Tuesday night takeaway?!)

 (2) I was sat drinking Skinny Lager and thought this would make the BEST gluten free fish batter because its so light and tasty

-4 basic ingredients – gluten free flour (self raising or plain + baking powder), potatoes, fish and Skinny Lager.
+- Gluten free flour (self raising or plain + baking powder),

 - The facts: Skinny Lager is Coeliac Certified.
 It is only 89 Calories per bottle which is 35% fewer calories than other premium lagers.
 As well as Skinny Lager being Gluten Free, they are Vegan Certified and Kosher friendly too.